 Grab your passport stamp/cancellation, buy souvenirs, and view some history of the island.
 Don’t forget your National Parks Passport to collect stamps from all your adventures.

 There are eight primitive campsites on the island.
-Interestingly, reservations are not accepted for these sites and they are available at a first-come-first-serve basis.
+Interestingly, reservations are not accepted for these sites and they are available on a first-come-first-serve basis.
 Should all campsites be occupied upon your arrival, campers are permitted to set up in a grassy camping overflow area.

 You must take either the ferry or a private charter boat to get to Dry Tortugas for camping.
 Unfortunately, it’s very difficult to secure a camping reservation on Yankee Freedom.
 They book trips up to 11 months in advance, and I didn’t see a single available reservation for camping in the next 11 months.